Thinking about the body

 For more information about puberty, visit the following sites:

 What can I do to look after my general health and my body?

 We all know that smoking is bad for our health for a number of reasons, including increased risk of a range of cancers, heart disease, reduced fertility and premature ageing, among others.
-Additionally, people who wish to undertake medical treatments to change their gender (i.e. cross sex hormones or future surgery as an adult) will be advised to stop smoking altogether.
-This is because the risk of bloods clots is significantly increased when an individual smokes at the same time as receiving hormone treatment, and surgical outcomes may not be as good.
-It is therefore best not to start smoking at all, but if you do smoke and want help to stop, your GP will be able to provide support and advice.
+Additionally, people who wish to undertake medical treatments to change their gender (i.e. cross-sex hormones or future surgery as an adult) will be advised to stop smoking altogether.
+This is because the risk of blood clots is significantly increased when an individual smokes at the same time as receiving hormone treatment, and surgical outcomes may not be as good.
+It is, therefore, best not to start smoking at all, but if you do smoke and want help to stop, your GP will be able to provide support and advice.